 - Attempted murder

 - Domestic violence

-You absolutely need a lawyer to represent you if you have been charged with, or you are being investigated for, a violent crime.
+You need a lawyer to represent you if you have been charged with, or you are being investigated for, a violent crime in Los Angeles.

 Our experienced L.A. criminal defense attorneys will thoroughly investigate the circumstances leading to your arrest, including the arrest itself, as we seek a plea to a lesser charge or dismissal of the charges altogether.
 We know what it takes to win.

-To learn more about what we can do for you, contact our violent crimes attorneys to schedule a confidential consultation.
+To learn more about what we can do for you, contact our Los Angeles violent crime lawyers to schedule a confidential consultation.
 Call Werksman Jackson & Quinn LLP at (213) 688-0460 to discuss your case and talk about your options.
 Though our law office is located in Southern California, we represent clients nationwide in all federal, state, and district courts.